Kshriva1/Color-Background-Generator/README.md

 You can view the website [here](https://kshriva1.github.io/Color-Background-Generator/).

-In this website I have:

-1. Written code so that the colour inputs match the background generated on the first page load.

-2. Displayed the initial CSS linear gradient property on page load.
+This website initially has a default background.
+We can change the background using the two color selectors on the webpage.
+This webpage can be used in several projects and provides a good background.

-3. Added a random button which generates two random numbers for the colour inputs.
+This website has a random button which internally produces two random numbers to change the background colors.

-If you press the random button, the color of the background changes.